i-lateral/silverstripe-modeladminplus/docs/en/defaultsearch.md

 the list is automatically filtered by either a config variable from the model object or by overwriting a method on the `SearchFilter`

-### Default Filter Via Config
+### Default Filter Via Config or Method on object

-The simplest search filter can be added via a config variable on your object class, for example:
+The simplest search filter can be added via a config variable on your object class, or, if you want some more complex logic, the `getDefaultSearchFilter` method for example:

 ```php
 class MyDataObject extends DataObject